ahmadawais/WP-HTML-Author-Bio/readme.txt

 After installing this plugin users will be able to use HTML in their author biographical Info.

 == Installation ==
-1. Upload to `/wp-content/plugins/` directory
+1. Upload the downloaded zipped of the plugin to `/wp-content/plugins/` directory.
-2. Activate the plugin in the 'Plugins' menu in WordPress
+2. Hit the Install and Activate the plugin in the 'Plugins' menu in WordPress.

 == Changelog ==

 = 1.1.0 =
-- ⚡️ IMPROVE: Better Documentation
+- ⚡️IMPROVE: Better Documentation
-- ⚡️ IMPROVE: Code via WordPress Coding Standards
+- ⚡️IMPROVE: Code via WordPress Coding Standards
-- ⚡️ NEW: Plugin info.
+- ⚡️NEW: Plugin info.

 = 1.0.0 =
 First release.